CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

    az account set --subscription {id}
    ```

-1. Configure kubectl to connect to the Kubernetes cluster:
+1. Configure kubectl to connect to the Kubernetes cluster.
+Make sure to replace the SUFFIX with the given DeploymentID **<inject key="DeploymentID" enableCopy="true"/>** value in the below command.

    ```bash
    az aks get-credentials -a --name contoso-traders-aksSUFFIX --resource-group contosotraders-SUFFIX